LongVN99/Milestone_Project_3/README.md

     2. As a new user, I want register an account.(register)
         * User can register an account, data will be stored in mongoDB's Database (users)

-    3. As a new user, I want to find my desire book. (search bar in recommendations)
-        * The search bar allow user to filter the Database provided by BookReviews

-    4. As a new user, I want to look for recommendations books provides by BookReviews.
-(BookReviews/carousel)
+    3. As a new user, I want to look for recommendations books provides by BookReviews. (recommendations)
-        * The carousel in BookReviews's homepage sorts the Database from the most recommended book to the least one.
+        * In BookReviews's recommendations page user can see all the book in BookReviews's Database.

 -   #### Returning user Goals.
     1. As a returning user, I want to write reviews.